Department of Curriculum and Instruction

 Credit arranged.
 Professional development and enrichment of certificated school personnel.
 Credit earned will not be accepted toward graduate degree programs, but may be used in a fifth-year program.
 Additional projects/assignments required for graduate credit.

-Strategies for developing and facilitating collaboration with schools, families and community partners including methods to increase successful collaboration and inclusion, interpersonal and intrapersonal dynamics that facilitate the collaboration process, problem solving teams, and effective models of collaboration.
-(Spring only)
+Strategies for developing and facilitating collaboration with schools, families, and community partners, including methods to increase successful collaboration and inclusion, interpersonal and intrapersonal dynamics that facilitate the collaboration process, problem solving teams, and effective models of collaboration.
+Typically Offered: Spring.

-Assessment procedures for determining eligibility and identifying educational needs of students with disabilities, legal issues including Response to Intervention and Alternative Assessment, and current trends.
-(Spring only)
+Assessment procedures for determining eligibility and identifying educational needs of students with disabilities, legal issues including response to intervention and alternative assessment, and current trends.
+Typically Offered: Spring.

 Overview of assumptions, current trends, legal and cultural issues; application of learning principles and strategies for curriculum development; collaborative development of Individual Education, Instruction, and Transition Plans; methods for evaluating student progress and instructional effectiveness.
-(Spring only)
+Typically Offered: Spring.

 This course is designed to introduce students to assistive technology (AT), instructional technology, and universal design for learning (UDL).
 Together, they provide a foundational environment in which all students, including those with disabilities, can survive and thrive in the general education setting.
 This course will increase participants’ understanding of the relationship between instructional design and technology and prepare for successful implementation.
 The course will move from individualized consideration of assistive technology to a naturally supported least restrictive environment.
-Prereq for 430: EDSP 300, EDSP 325, and EDSP 350
+Prereqs for 4300: EDSP 3000, EDSP 3250, and EDSP 3500

 This course is designed to enable professional educators to assume leadership roles in the development and implementation of instructional programs and services for students with disabilities.
 Attention will be given to theoretical models, curriculum approaches, practices in developing curricula, the use of technology and assistive technology in instruction, techniques for delivering instruction in a variety of educational settings, and trends and issues in special education instruction.
-Prereq for 448: EDSP 300, EDSP 325, and EDSP 350
+Prerequisites for 4480: EDSP 3000, EDSP 3250, and EDSP 3500

 Guided observation, supervised instruction, and comprehensive team and independent teaching in school settings.